-The House of Augustus (Domus Augusti) was the home of Rome‘s first emperor and was located on the most sacred area of the Palatine next to the Temple of Apollo.
-In fact, the house must have stood above the Lupercal, the sacred cave where, according to legend, the twin founders of Rome were suckled by the she-wolf.
-Augustus’ domus, comprising two levels, served as his primary residence during his reign.
-Despite its relatively small size, the House of Augustus is celebrated for its lavish Second-Style Pompeian frescoes which rank among the best in the Roman world.
+The House of Augustus (Domus Augusti) was the home of Rome‘s first emperor and was located in the most sacred area of the Palatine next to the Temple of Apollo.
+In fact, the house must have stood above the Lupercal, the sacred cave where, according to legend, the twin founders of Rome, Romulus and Remus, were suckled by the she-wolf.
+Augustus‘ Domus, comprising two levels, served as his primary residence during his reign.
+Despite its relatively small size, the House of Augustus is celebrated for its lavish Second-Style Pompeian frescoes, which rank among the best in the Roman world.
 The Second Pompeian style, or “Architectural Style”, began in Rome in the early years of the 1st century BC and evolved during the reign of Augustus.
 This period saw a focus on architectural features and trompe-l’oeil compositions.

 The tour of the domus begins with the two cubiculae in the domestic section of the house (rooms 6 and 5).
-The “Pine Room” has a simple architectural scheme with pine festoons over the top of which are porticoes with Doric columns.
-The “Room of the Masks”, located just behind the “Pine Room” and slightly larger in size, is one of the finest in Augutus’ house.
+The “Pine Room” has a simple architectural scheme with pine festoons, porticoes, and Doric columns.
+The “Room of the Masks”, located just behind the “Pine Room” and slightly larger in size, is one of the finest in Augustus’ house.
 It has more elaborate perspectival Second-Style paintings incorporating tragic and comic theatre masks.

-The path continues with the visit of the eastern section of the house, where rooms are preserved on two storeys.
+The path continues with the visit to the eastern section of the house, where rooms are preserved on two storeys.
 The upper room was originally joined by a corridor ramp (room 12).
-The most striking feature of the so-called “Ramp Room” is the painted vaulting in imitation of real coffering which is decorated with a painted pattern of rhomboidal and square coffers containing rosettes.
+The most striking feature of the so-called “Ramp Room” is the painted vaulting in imitation of a real coffering decorated with a painted pattern of rhomboidal and square coffers containing rosettes.

-The next room is the so-called “Large Oecus” (room 13) with architectural wall paintings with four pedestals for columns of piers (oecus tetrastilus – supported by four columns).
-Among other functions, the room served as a salon where elaborate dinner parties were staged.
+The next room is the so-called “Large Oecus” (room 13), with architectural wall paintings with four pedestals for columns of piers (oecus tetrastilus – supported by four columns).
+The room served as a salon where elaborate dinner parties were staged, among other functions.

 Unfortunately, the exquisite beauty of these frescoes could not be perfectly rendered through my photographs due to the artificial lighting in the rooms and the protective glass.
 If you want to see magnificent illustrations of the highest quality, I strongly recommend that you buy the magnificently illustrated book “The House of Augustus: Wall Paintings”.
 The book features all the wonderful fresco cycles covering the walls, from the general composition to the smallest detail.